jmurillo07/CSC365-Project/TechnicalSpecifications.md

 * `draws_min`: Minimium number of draws defaults to 0.
 * `draws_max`: Maximum number of draws, defaults to maximum draws in database.
 * `event`: Takes the name of an event and will return the fighters who participated in it.
 * `active`: A boolean indicating whether the fighter is still active.

    Additionally, this endpoint takes a `sort` query parameter:
 * `name`: Sorts alphabetically.
 * `height`: Sorts by height.
 * `weight`: Sorts by weight.
 * `reach`: Sorts by reach.
 * `win_rate`: Sorts by win rate.
 * `order`: Either `"ascending"` or `"descending"`.

    The `limit` and `offset` query parameters are used for pagination. `limit` will limit the amount of results to return and `offset` species the number of results to skip before returning the result.

-6. **compare_fighters**,
-This endpoint takes two fighter names and compare the statistics between them

-7. **login**,
-This endpoint takes an UserId and a Password and jump to different URLs for different type of users

 Transaction Flows:
 * Any request made by a user that involves writing will have to go through integrity and consistency checks.
 Should they fail at any point then their query shall be voided and any changes made to the database reversed.

+* ***(WIP)*** A user creates a prediction on the website by creating a POST request on the a fight of their choice.
+Their prediction is signed with their user id.
+They can share their prediction around with other users where they can collect data to see who the community (or at least the people they reached) believes will win the fight.
+Each prediction is unique based on the combination of its `fight_id` and `user_id`, that is, a user can only create one prediction per fight.

 Edgecases:
 * some of these I believe should go under certain endpoints.